bkuhlmann/auther/README.md

     logout).
 Deauthorized redirections works as follows (in the order defined):
     - The deauthorized URL (if defined).
     - The auth URL.
-- *auth_url* - Optional.
+- *url* - Optional.
 The URL to redirect to when enforcing authentication.
 Default: “/login”.
 - *logger* - Optional.
 The logger used to log path/account authorization messages.
 Default:
   `Auther::NullLogger`.